Adithya6ramesh/Book-Log/README.md

 http://localhost:8000/api/auth/callback/discord
 ```

+At last, grab the CLIENT_ID and CLIENT_SECRET and add them to the `.env` file.

 If you've changed the server's default port, make sure to both include it in the `VITE_SERVER_URL` environment variable and in the the redirect URI above

 Visit `http://localhost:5173` and start building! 🚀